Navy Bean Vegetable Soup

 - 1-1/2 cups dried navy beans

 - 1 bay leaf

 - 1/2 teaspoon pepper

 - 8 cups water

 - In a 5-qt. slow cooker, combine the first nine ingredients.
 Stir in water.
-Cover and cook on low for 9-10 hours or until beans are tender.
+Cover and cook on low until beans are tender, 9-10 hours.
 Discard bay leaf.

 Nutrition Facts1 cup: 157 calories, 2g fat (1g saturated fat), 12mg cholesterol, 763mg sodium, 24g carbohydrate (4g sugars, 8g fiber), 11g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Changed recipe to fit what was in my cupboard and to lower sodium and more vegetables.
 Onion Soup Mix with Mushrooms, No Knorr soup mix.
 Used HOT water for quicker cooking.
 Cooked on high for about 4 hours and then on low for about 1 hour.
 Since so many comments were that it was bland.
 I added 1/2 tsp each of Tumeric and coriander and about a teaspoon of leftover restaurant fresh salsa (ground tomatoes, jalapeno, and onion, etc).
 When I reduced the heat level to low, I added 1 can sliced stewed tomatoes and a bag of organic frozen soup vegetables. it was delicious and healthier.

 Followed pretty much exactly (I turned slow cooker on high for the first couple of hours) and it turned out great with pretty much perfect flavor.
 I'll be making this again.